wacncontent/CustomizeTool/output/articles/service-bus/service-bus-java-how-to-use-amqp.md

 To demonstrate .NET to JMS messaging:

-* Start the .NET sample application with the “sendonly” command-line argument.
+* Start the .NET sample application with the "sendonly" command-line argument.
 In this mode, the application will not receive messages from the queue, it will only send.
 * Start the Java sample application without any command-line arguments.
 * Press **Enter** a few times in the .NET application console, which will cause messages to be sent.
 * These messages are received by the Java application.